Mission Statement

 Get in Touch

 I'm always interested in discussing robotics, space systems, and potential collaborations.
-Whether you're working on similar problems or just want to chat about the future of space construction, feel free to reach out.
+Whether you're working on similar problems or just want to chat about the future of space robotics, feel free to reach out.